24 May Whole Foods Brewing DL Double by Sam

 Houstonians have recently seen the juice flow in the bayou city and surrounding areas.
 Many breweries are making test batches of this style to try and get ahead in the “juice race”.
 Spindletap and Copperhead have seen the most success with Houston Haze and Feeding Frenzy but others like B-52 aren’t far behind them with releases like Wheeze the Juice.

 There is one Houston brewery that has been at the forefront of Houston juice before the craze began locally.
-Whole Foods Brewing puts out amazing beer for its small setup.
+Whole Foods Market Brewing (sorely outdated site) puts out amazing beer for its small setup.
 The Post Oak location is one of two in the country that brews their own beer.
 Ask any local hop head and they will tell you the best IPAS in the south are Pinthouse Pizza in Austin, Parish Brewing in Broussard Louisiana, and Whole Foods Brewing in Houston.

 While Whole Foods puts out many types of solid beers, their flagship in my opinion is their DL Double IPA.
 The DL Double drinks much easier than its 8.2 ABV.